Lebanese Arabic Phrases – Everyday Levantine Expressions

 Brown in Lebanese بني /binni/

-Days of the week, months and seasons in Lebanese-Arabic
+Days, months and seasons in Lebanese Arabic

-English Lebanese-Arabic Phonetic (IPA)
+English Lebanese Arabic Phonetic (IPA)

 Monday in Lebanese التنين /etːneːn/